 How to Make Hand Shadows

-Learn how to make hand shadows with your hands and you will never be at a loss to entertain kids when they're bored or on a camping holiday or when there's nothing to watch on the television.
+Learn how to make hand shadows and you will never be at a loss to entertain kids when they're bored or on a camping holiday or when there's nothing to watch on the television.
 All you need is your hands, a flashlight, and a wall for a screen to display the shadow puppets.

 Fun with Hand ShadowsYoung Girl Having Fun with Hand Shadows